cmboling/final-fantasy-xvi-fossafied-notice/README.md

-# final-fantasy-xvi-fossafied-notice
+# Regenerating FFXI's OSS License File
-A project demonstrating automation of FFXVI's attribution file
+A project demonstrating how to use FOSSA to regenerate FFXVI's OSS attributions